Trung28899/React-Hooks/README.txt

     +, 2nd element is a function that allows you to update your state

+d.
+Rules of Hooks:
+- Must use the hooks inside functional components or custom hooks
+- Must use hooks on the root level in your root component (This means that you can't use hooks like useState() in nested function)

 3. Guide on how to use this module:

 VER 1: useState() to set, get and update